stobertg/swissborg/README.md

 Hello SwissBorg 👋 Thanks for taking to time to review my technical challange - I appreciate the time and consideration.
-You can view the tech challange at the link below, or obvisouly can download and run it locally.
+You can view the tech challange at the link below, or obvisouly can clone it and run it locally.

 https://swissborg.vercel.app/

 <img src="./public/global/readme-img.webp" alt="Tyler Stober" />

 Tech used:
 Nextjs

 CoinGecko API

 Chartjs

 Stitches

 If you have any questions or would like to reach out, please don't hesitate.
 Otherwise you can connect with me here: